NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 * Batch Size: 32
 * Learning Rate: 2e-5
 * Num of epochs: 20

+## EXTRA - Evaluation of Labeling and Training Strategies
+Initially, we explored alternative datasets that might be more naturally suited to classification-based emotion prediction.
+Our goal was to find a dataset that could support a supervised mood classification task, and sufficient sample sizes for effective fine-tuning of a language model.
+However, none of the available datasets, apart from the one used in our project, satisfied both criteria- limiting our ability to pursue classification in a meaningful way.

+Secondly, we aimed to classify lyrics into discrete mood categories.
+Since the dataset provided valence as a continuous score, we applied quantization into four, then six classes.
+Both approaches yielded disappointing results, likely due to many samples falling near class boundaries.
+This suggested that applying classification to predefined continuous data introduces a mismatch with the task.
+Therefore, we decided to proceed with a regression-based approach.

+Moreover, we evaluated the impact of applying LoRA to different numbers of final layers in the BERT model, treating the number of affected layers as a hyperparameter.
+The goal was to determine how the depth of adaptation influences performance, with a focus on the last layers where task-specific information is typically concentrated.

 ## Results
 To evaluate the effectiveness of our approach, we compared our fine-tuned model to a baseline regressor that uses the same BERT-generated token embeddings as input to a simple MLP network.